 Worthy Bother Knights,

+Remember to ask a good Catholic gentleman to join our Order and to develop his faith.
 Keep up your good works of charity and lead your community closer to God.